KratosMultiphysics/Kratos/docs/pages/Kratos/For_Users/Crash_Course/4_Data.md

 summary:
 ---

-## 1. Introduction
+# 1. Introduction

 In the past section we have seen how to manipulate our geometry and perform several actions such as creating nodes, elements and writing or reading them.
 If we go back to section [1.2 Creating the database]() there was one action that needed to be done before performing this operation and that was adding our variables.

-In this section we will cover in detail this process and show how Kratos handles the databases.
+In this section we will cover in detail this process and show how Kratos handles the databases and how to query the info from several structures.

-## 2. Data typologies
+# 2. Data typologies

 When speaking about data in kratos we typically reffer to variables and we normally distigush three different types of data that one may use in a simulation.